 Sitting on the junction of two rivers, the River Kennett and the River Thames, Reading had always been favourably placed for trade.
 For centuries, the manufacturing of cloth was a major industry and as it went into a natural decline, it was replaced with iron works and the brewing trade.
 By the nineteenth century, the town grew rapidly and was known mainly for various manufacturing (often known as the three b’s - breweries, bulbs and biscuits), helped significantly by the beginning of the railways.

 Reading is a diverse and prosperous town and with both the population and ethnicity on the rise, the town is proud of its sense of belonging.

-The University of Reading is highly ranked in the QS World University Rankings based in the south east of England and offers some fantastic course choices to over 23,000 students from all over the world.
+The University of Reading has a good reputation and is highly ranked in the QS World University Rankings based in the south east of England and offers some fantastic course choices to over 23,000 students from all over the world.

 The exciting Oracle shopping centre, which has more than eighty shops, is interestingly named after the 17th century Oracle Workhouse which was built using funds from a local man named John Kendrick.
 Restaurants and cafes are plentiful and the nightlife here is incredible.
 There is also the ever popular Reading Festival which is held each year and attracts many thousands of music fans.
 Reading is also big on arts and culture with a host of venues to enjoy.

 Reading has over a hundred parks and play areas, twenty wooded areas and five nature reserves.
 Slightly further afield are the unrivalled Chilterns and many lovely villages to inspire you.

 With a strong economy, a great standard of living and in such a close proximity to London, Reading obviously isn't the cheapest place to live yet is definitely an investment opportunity with the more expensive homes often being on the waterfront.
-Additionally, a survey last year placed Reading second out of thirty UK towns and cities for the best community spirit so you are definitely guaranteed a warm welcome.
+Additionally, a recent survey placed Reading second out of thirty UK towns and cities for the best community spirit so you are definitely guaranteed a warm welcome.

 Check out our full and comprehensive list of upcoming events.